Actinium-k/python-labyrinth/README.md

 V = 10000
 ```

-Whenever we need to carve a wall, we use the | operator:
+Whenever we need to carve a wall, we use the | operator.

 ```python
 maze[0][0] = 0  #   00000